tycho-bear/voronoi-art-generator/about.md

 # Description

+This application provides a way for users to apply Voronoi diagrams in an artistic manner.
+Users can click on the canvas to create points, and this causes edges to appear and partition the plane into different regions.

+## Features coming soon:

+* Point visibility toggle
+* Image overlay option
+* Color averaging per cell

+## Stretch goals:

+* Random point movement

-This application will provide a way for users to apply Voronoi diagrams in an artistic manner.
-Users will be able to click on the canvas to create points, and this will cause edges to appear and partition the plane into different regions.
-I’ll also make it so the points can move around in a random manner, or be overlaid on top of an image.
-My idea is to create something resembling a screensaver that can be pleasing to look at.
+[//]: # (I’ll also make it so the points can move around in a random manner, or be overlaid on top of an image.
+My idea is to create something resembling a screensaver that can be pleasing to look at.)